UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-The string contained within the nonSort element will be prepended to the title value.
+The string contained within the :code:`nonSort` element will be prepended to the :code:`title` value.

 `Example record from volvoices:2890 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:2890/datastream/MODS/>`_